Botanical Name: Lycoris radiata

-This relative of the amaryllis is also easy to grow indoors.
+This is a relative of the amaryllis and is also easy to grow indoors.
 Growing from a bulb, this exotic lily grows well in a pot on a sunny windowsill.

 Strap-like leaves follow the flowers and will stay green through the winter.
 Allow the leaves to die back naturally before cutting them off.
 Don't pull them because it can damage the bulbs.

 Pot up the bulbs as soon as they are purchased.
 These are warm-natured plants that don't need to be chilled.
 They'll bloom when they're ready.
 Don't over-pot.
 Like the amaryllis, Lycoris radiata likes to be in a small pot and blooms best this way.

-This is a long-lived plant and will provide years of beautiful flowers.
+This is a long-lived perennial and will provide years of beautiful flowers.
 This lily tends to bloom best after a hot, dry summer followed by a wet season...just like its native habitat.
 In fact, it gets another common name, Hurricane Lily, from the fact that it blooms during the stormy season in Asia.

 Wondering whether to repot?
 This spider lily doesn't like to be disturbed, so divide bulbs only when it gets crowded in its pot.
 If you want to cover up a plain nursery pot, slip it into a cachepot -- a decorative pot without drainage holes.
 I put small stones in the bottom of the cachepot to keep the inner pot above the drainage water.